CatherineMuthoniMwangi/plpbasicgitassignment/README.md

-# plpbasicgitassignment
+# plp assignment
-this is basic git assignment on the plp platform
+this is the assignment on the plp platform